 [Iwate] Ryusendo Cave, one of Japan's three largest limestone caves

-Ryusendo Cave is a limestone cave located in Iwaizumi Town, Iwate Prefecture, and is also known as Iwaizumi Wakutsu.
+Ryusendo Cave is a limestone cave located in Iwaizumi Town, Iwate Prefecture, also known as Iwaizumi Wakkutsu.

-With a total length of approximately 1,200m and an elevation difference of approximately 249m, it is counted as one of Japan's three largest limestone caves, along with Akiyoshido Cave in Yamaguchi Prefecture and Ryugado Cave in Kochi Prefecture.
-Its actual length is said to be even longer, but has not been fully investigated.
+With a total length of approximately 1,200m and a height difference of approximately 249m, it is considered one of Japan's three great limestone caves, along with Akiyoshido Cave in Yamaguchi Prefecture and Ryugado Cave in Kochi Prefecture.
+It is said that the actual total length is even longer, but it has not been fully investigated.

-In 1938, it was designated a national natural monument under the name "Iwaizumi Wakutsu and Bats," along with the five species of bats that live within the cave.
+In 1938, it was designated a national natural monument under the name "Iwaizumi Wakkutsu Cave and Bats" along with five species of bats that inhabit the cave.

 A mysterious underground lake with famous spring water